- Acceptable Use Policy and User Agreement

 F&M users with full-time responsibility for information security and/or Internal audit are chartered by F&M senior staff to perform information security tests to ensure the college is adequately protecting information assets.
 All other users must not test, or attempt to compromise internal controls unless specifically approved in advance and in writing by the Chief Information Officer (CIO) or Chief Information Security Officer (CISO).

 Users who may discover vulnerabilities, misconfigurations, or deficiencies of information security of College systems must immediately report their findings to the CIO or CISO.
 Users must not attempt to access assets beyond those they have been authorized to obtain or modify other users' level of access, unless specifically approved in advance and in writing by the CIO or CISO.

 Modification and Testing of Production Data

-Accounts which possess the ability to change or delete mission-critical College data must be highly restricted and carefully monitored.
-Technical and/or operational controls must be established to ensure that such accounts are not able to modify production data in an unrestricted and/or unmonitored fashion.
-Automatic audit mechanisms must be in place to ensure that an appropriately detailed and automated audit log is created which clearly indicates the date and time, location, change made, and account ID which made the change.
-Users may only modify production data in predefined ways that preserve or enhance its integrity, availability, and confidentiality.
-Users must be permitted to modify production data only when employing a controlled process approved by the Data Steward associated with the impacted data or systems.
+Accounts which possess the ability to change or delete mission-critical College data are highly restricted and carefully monitored.
+Technical and/or operational controls [deleted] ensure that such accounts are not able to modify production data in an unrestricted and/or unmonitored fashion.
+Audit logs shall be configured to clearly indicate the date and time, location, account ID and change made.
+Users shall only modify production data in predefined ways that preserve or enhance its integrity, availability, and confidentiality.
+Users shall be permitted to modify production data only when employing a controlled process approved by the Data Steward associated with the impacted data or systems.